danderson100/sheetsCrawler/README.md

     2.)
 Extract the file with: tar -xvzf chromedriver*

     3.)
-Find the file names 'chromedriver' and make it executable: chmod +x chromedriver
+Find the file named 'chromedriver' and make it executable: chmod +x chromedriver

     4.)
 Add the driver to your PATH: sudo mv chromedriver /usr/local/bin/